Zelenskiy gives his first interview with Russian journalists: “This is not just a war. Everything is much worse”

 Zygar.
 There, it was also proposed to give orders for the capture of the Crimea.

-- Yes.
+– Yes.
 I want you to pay attention to one thing.
 I am, of course, Vladimir Alexandrovich, but it is written in Ukrainian.
 But, pay attention, everywhere my signature is “V.A.
 Zelensky.
 Well, just "A" does not exist.
 With all due respect.
 Everything is in Ukrainian there, [and in Ukrainian] I am “VO”.
 Like Ukrainian mine [if in Ukrainian].
 There is no VA!
 These things are many.
-And that's how this document Balan.
-Etc.
+And that's how this document Balan, etc.

 Zygar.
 I would like to clarify the story about the Russian warship.
 We all remember that the first days of the war were a very powerful story.
 You posthumously, it seems, awarded the Ukrainian military, who were on Zeminy Island.
 And then there was information that they all survived.
 Tell me what really happened?
 Are they alive or not?